-How do I obtain a protection order during court business hours?
+How do I get a protection order during court business hours?

-During court hours, 8:30 a.m. to 4:30 p.m., persons in need of a protection order should contact their local court by telephone (telephone contact information for the courts that serve your city or town can be found through the courthouse locator on Mass.gov).
-The court will obtain all necessary information from you and arrange an immediate hearing with a judge by videoconference or by telephone.
-Courts are also open to accept applications in person.
-If circumstances warrant, you should not hesitate to contact the police directly.
+If you need a protection order between 8:30 a.m. and 4:30 p.m., you should call your local court.
+You can find phone numbers for the courts that serve your city or town through the courthouse locator on Mass.gov.
+The court will collect your information and arrange an immediate hearing with a judge by video or phone.
+You can also bring your application to the court in person or contact the police directly.

-How do I obtain a protection order when the court is closed?
+How do I get a protection order when the court is closed?

-If you need to obtain a protection order outside of court hours, you should contact your police department directly and may do so by phone.
-If an order is issued, the court will notify you of the date and time for a follow up hearing after notice to the defendant.
+If you need a protection order outside of court hours, you should call your police department.
+If an order is issued, the court will tell you the date and time for a follow up hearing after the defendant is given notice.

-What information will I need to provide to the court during the application process for a protection order?
+What information do I need to give the court during the application process for a protection order?

 I have a protection order that has a two-party hearing scheduled.
-How do I know if I should appear in person or virtually?
+How do I know if it will be in person or virtual?

 Hearings may be in person or virtual (by phone or by videoconference).
 The court will let you know if you should appear in person or virtually.
-They may contact you by U.S. mail, email, or phone.
-They will also let the other parties in your case know if the hearing will take place in person or virtually.
+They may contact you by mail, email, or phone.
+They will also let the other parties in your case know if the hearing will be in person or virtual.

 Do I have to participate in follow up hearings about my protection order?

-If you want the current protection order to continue you must participate in the hearing on the date and time listed in the notice.
-All protection orders that are due to expire will remain in effect until the matter is heard by a judge on the scheduled hearing date.
-You will be notified of any future hearing dates by the court for any in person or virtual hearings.
+If you want the current protection order to continue, you must participate in the hearing on the date and time listed in the notice.
+All protection orders that are due to expire will stay in effect until the matter is heard by a judge on the scheduled hearing date.
+The court will tell you about any future in person or virtual hearing dates.

-If my hearing is in person, am I allowed to bring my cellphone?
+If my hearing is in person, can I bring my cellphone?

 Yes.
-During the public health crisis, the Supreme Judicial Court of Massachusetts has instructed that parties will be allowed to bring their cellphones with them into courthouses.
+During COVID-19, the Supreme Judicial Court (SJC) is allowing parties to bring their cellphones with them into courthouses.

 What do I need to bring or have with me for the hearing?

-Whether you are told to appear in person or virtually, you should share anything you believe to be relevant that will enable the judge to make a decision.
-This could include, but is not limited to, text messages, voicemails, or photos.
-Contact the court if you would like to present evidence through a witness, with documents, or with photos.
+Whether you are having an in person or virtual hearing, you should share anything you think is relevant that will help the judge make a decision.
+This could include text messages, voicemails, or photos.
+Contact the court if you want to present evidence through a witness, with documents, or with photos.
 At the hearing, the judge or judicial officer will decide if any witnesses will be allowed to testify.

 I need an interpreter.
 What do I do?

 To request an interpreter, contact the court or call the Trial Court Helpline at 1-833-91COURT (1-833-912-6878).
-You can also let court staff know that you will need an interpreter during your initial application.
+You can also let court staff know that you will need an interpreter during the application process.

 Who is allowed to be in the courtroom for protection order hearings during COVID-19?

-Court personnel, attorneys, parties, witnesses, advocates, and other necessary persons as determined by the judge can be physically present in a courtroom for in person proceedings.
-Additionally, the judge may permit members of the public, including the “news media” as defined in Supreme Judicial Court Rule 1:19(2), to access the proceeding, which may include allowing them to sit in the courtroom, provided there is sufficient space for them to maintain appropriate physical distance.
+Court personnel, lawyers, parties, witnesses, advocates, and other people the judge decides are necessary can be present in a courtroom for in person proceedings.
+The judge may also allow members of the public, including the “news media”, to access the proceeding, which may include allowing them to sit in the courtroom, as long as there is enough space for them to social distance.

-My protection order hearing will take place virtually, who else will be on the phone or video call?
+My protection order hearing will be virtual.
+Who else will be on the phone or video call?

-My protection order hearing is scheduled to take place in person, but I have COVID-19 related concerns.
-How do I request to appear virtually?
+My protection order hearing is scheduled to be in person, but I have concerns about COVID-19.
+How can I request a virtual hearing instead?

-Judges may, upon request, authorize a participant (attorney, party, or witness) to appear virtually while other participants appear in person, so long as it is consistent with the protection of constitutional rights.
-To request to appear for your hearing virtually, please call the court to ask how you should make this request.
-You may need to make your request to the clerk or register or file a motion with the judge.
+Judges may let a participant (lawyer, party, or witness) appear virtually while other participants appear in person.
+To request to appear virtually, please call the court to ask how you should make this request.
+You may need to ask the clerk or register or file a motion with the judge.

-Where can I find more information about available resources and assistance?
+Where can I find more information about available resources and help?